Many are coming for the throne but based on his play during his 15th playoff run, LeBron James is providing a reminder for the basketball world:

-Leonard's move to join the in-arena rival of LeBron's Lakers only adds to the intrigue of this dynamic, with a potential postseason meeting between the LA Clippers and Los Angeles Lakers being the matchup all hoop fans dream of.
+Leonard's move to join the in-arena rival of LeBron's Lakers only adds to the intrigue of this dynamic, with as all hoops fans dreamed of a potential postseason matchup between the LA Clippers and Los Angeles Lakers.

-Can a team led by this version of Kawhi best a team led by this version of LeBron in a playoff series?
-That alone could signify a power shift.
+For now, we'll be left to wonder whether or not a team led by this version of Kawhi can best a team led by this version of LeBron in a playoff series.
+If so, there could be that power shift.

 Who knows what would've happened if Kawhi didn't go down in 2017?
 What we do know is that Durant and the Warriors would sweep the Spurs en route to their third-straight Finals meeting with LeBron and the Cavs.

 Led by KD, Golden State would win back-to-back titles over Cleveland with Durant earning Finals MVP honours in both years.
 Still, the conversation surrounding each series was how much stronger of a team the Warriors fielded over the Cavs and in a way, Curry and Durant cannibalized each other's respective case to dethrone LeBron as they were two top-five talents.

 KD's ruptured Achilles played a role in the Warriors pursuit of a third title because without him, it became clear that they had no answer for Leonard and the Raptors.
 A three-peat would have been an accolade-based accomplishment that Durant could have held over James.

 MORE: Are the Nets the team to beat in 2021?

 Once KD returns from his injury in the 2020-21 season, he'll be 31 and in a good position to finally dethrone LeBron.
 Only it might not be LeBron at the top anymore…